b9aurav/agentic-protocol-engine/APE_Technical_Design.md

 The generated `ape.docker-compose.yml` file will define all necessary services for the simulation grid:

-1. **cerebras\_proxy**: An internal service endpoint configured to communicate with the actual Cerebras Llama 4 Scout inference system (or a mock API for local testing).
+1. **cerebras\_proxy**: An internal service endpoint configured to communicate with the actual Cerebras llama3.1-8b inference system (or a mock API for local testing).
 2. **mcp\_gateway**: The Docker MCP Gateway container, acting as the central traffic broker.
 3. **sut\_target**: A simplified container representing the Target Cloud Application Under Test (SUT).
 4. **llama\_agent**: The core service, built from the Llama Agent logic image, configured for horizontal scaling.